Kyagara/fred/README.md

 ### Client

 - Custom window title.
-- Movement with screens open (inventory, crafting table and a lot more).
+- Movement with inventory open.
 - Auto walk.
 - Zoom with configurable FOV by using the mouse wheel, spyglass also has a configurable zoom.
 - Sound on new chat message and when typing.
+- A music player screen based on [Music Control](https://github.com/sf-inc/music_control).
 - More control over the Minecraft Music (delay between songs, skip, change volume, show what is playing).
-- A music player screen based on [Music Control](https://github.com/sf-inc/music_control).
 - Keep the current session chat history.

 ### Keybinds